ihateprogram/ro_fpga/README.md

 To operate the module, the software must do the following:
 1. Reset the core by writing the LSB of RST_REG with 0 then with 1.
 2. Set BTYPE either 00 or 01 modes (uncompressed or fixed Huffman respectively).
-3. Set REND the desired endianness, 0 for LittleEndian or 1 for BigEndian
+3. Set REND the desired endianness, 0 for LittleEndian or 1 for BigEndian.
+4. Set IRQEN to 1 to enable interrupts or 0 to disable them.
-4. Write the command word before a data block on the 32 bit interface.
+5. Write the command word before a data block on the 32 bit interface.
-5. Write BLOCK_LEN data bytes in the 32 bit interface.
+6. Write BLOCK_LEN data bytes in the 32 bit interface.
-6. Repeat steps 3 and 4 until all data is compressed.
+7. Repeat steps 3 and 4 until all data is compressed.